15 Scams in Thailand and How to Avoid Them

 One of the viewpoints on Koh Tao

-I took the route early in the morning and passed without paying, that's why I don't know how much it charges.
+I hiked the trail early in the morning and passed without paying, so I'm not sure how much she charges.

-But if they are charging, you may have to pay to avoid problems.
+But if she insists on charging, you might need to pay to avoid any trouble.

-🌴 In this guide you can read more about What to do in Koh Tao: 11 Epic Plans, including this hiking route to the viewpoints.
+🌴 In this guide you can read more about What to do in Koh Tao: 11 Epic Plans, including this hiking trail to the viewpoints.

-After what the climb cost me, I didn't want to be left without seeing the viewpoint and this fantastic rock, so I paid willingly.
+When I visited, after the effort to climb up, I didn't want to miss seeing the viewpoint and this fantastic rock, so I willingly paid.

-When I was about to leave, a couple refused to pay and tried to pass, in the end they ended up having some cakes with the locals. 🙈
+As I was about to leave, a couple refused to pay and tried to pass through without paying, which led to a confrontation with the locals. 🙈

-As you see in Thailand they can be very creative with some scams, overcharging or charging for things that should be free.
+As you can see, in Thailand, people can be quite inventive with certain scams, overcharges, or charging for things that should be free.

-If you fall for one of these scams, in most cases What you should do is pay and move on with your vacation.
+If you happen to encounter one of these scams, in most cases, it's better to pay up and continue enjoying your vacation.

-In case you have any dispute (avoid it at all costs) or serious scam, you can call the tourist police at 1155, they will help you by translating and mediating.
+If you do find yourself in a dispute (try to avoid it at all costs) or dealing with a serious scam, you can call the tourist police at 1155; they'll help by translating and mediating.

 thai-temple-worker scams in thailand